Welcome to our frequently asked questions!

 Q. What ages do you offer classes and what will they learn?

 A. Currently the Kazoku Dojo offers 2 levels of Little Ninja Classes.
-The first being 4 to 6 Year olds, the second being 7 to 9 Year olds.
-We also offer a Pre-teen and Teen class for 10 to 15 Year olds (This is the definitive separation between little children's classes) where they actually learn how to fight.
+The first being 4 to 6 Year olds, the second being 7 to 11 Year olds.
+We also offer a Pre-teen and Teen class for 12 to 15 Year olds (This is the definitive separation between little children's classes) where they actually learn how to fight.
 We offer Adult classes from ages 16 and up.
 Please read on for questions pertaining to what we teach the kids and our philosophies regarding training.

 Q. Will you be teaching my Little Ninja how to fight?

-), fighting skills are minimally taught.
+A. Great question.
+The short answer is no. We believe it's extremely easy to teach even children how to hurt someone.
+The trick is teaching them the "when and why."
+In our Little Ninja classes (4-6 and 7-11), fighting skills are minimally taught.
 Instead, we choose to focus on Situational Awareness, team building, discipline, decision making skills, balance, falling and rolling safely and the proper use of their bodies.
-However, we do bump up the fighting skills AND discipline in the 7-9 Year Old Little Ninjas.
-Any school that teaches small children how to fight is reckless in our eyes, though we do amp things up a little with basics in the 7-9 year class as mentioned earlier.
-Many of the skills learned by our Little Ninjas are done in the form of competition and and games.
-We may practice some punching and kicking just to make them feel like they are getting some of that, but by and large we don't teach any REAL fighting skill until the 10-15 age class where they learn exactly what the adults learn, but about half of the curriculum.
-Even when a child turns 9, it's up to Sensei and their parents to determine whether they are mature enough for the 10-15 class.
+However, we do bump up the fighting skills AND discipline in the 7-11 Year Old Little Ninjas.
+Any school that teaches small children how to fight is reckless in our eyes, though again, we do amp things up quite a bit in the 7-11 year class as mentioned earlier.
+Many of the skills learned by our Little Ninjas are done in the form of competition and games.
+We may practice some punching and kicking just to make them feel like they are getting some of that, but by and large we don't teach any REAL fighting skill until the 12-15 age class where they learn exactly what the adults learn, but about half of the curriculum.
+Even when a child turns 12, it's up to Sensei and their parents to determine whether they are mature enough for the 12-15 class.

 Q. What style of Martial Arts do you teach?